Easter Seals Canada

 Results and Impact

-Charity Intelligence has given Easter Seals Canada a Low impact rating based on demonstrated impact per dollar spent.
+Charity Intelligence gives Easter Seals Canada a Low impact rating based on demonstrated impact per dollar spent.

 Impact Rating: Low